SPHS500 Statistics for Sports and Health Sciences (3 semester hours)

 SPHS511 Critical Thinking in the Sports and Health Industries (3 semester hours)

-Critical Thinking in the Sports and Health Industries course will prepare both Sports Management and Sports and Health Science graduate student to address issues associated with critical thinking and Sports and will be the new required first course in their program.
+Critical Thinking in the Sports and Health Industries course will prepare both Sports Management and Sports and Health Science graduate student to address issues associated with critical thinking in these major areas of study.
 Students will be afforded the opportunity to begin to compile artifacts and signature assignments related to their field of study of Sports Management or Sports and Health Sciences.
 The course is intended to provide a foundation from which the student may use the knowledge and practices gained in this course throughout the rest of their graduate program.

 SPHS520 Current Topics in Health and Wellness Management (3 semester hours)